How to Predict Tomorrow's Gas Prices Today

-You can easily predict tomorrow's gas prices if you learn two things.
-First, you need to understand the seven general trends that impact them.
+You can predict tomorrow's gas prices if you know the seven general trends that impact them.
 That will give you the background to understand general price moves.
-Second, you should know how gas and oil futures contracts work.
+You should also take a moment to find out how gas and oil futures contracts work.
 These give you the price movements that will occur over the next few days and weeks.

 Seven Predictable Trends That Affect Gas Prices

 Gas prices are highly volatile, not just because drivers have few other choices, but also because so many events affect them.
 Before you can get into the nitty-gritty of predicting tomorrow's gas prices, you need to be aware of the underlying trends.
 They will help you predict both seasonal changes and sudden spikes in gas prices.

 Second, gas prices rise after hurricanes or other natural disasters.
 That's because most refineries border the Gulf of Mexico.
 If they are damaged, gas distribution is compromised.
 Right after Hurricane Katrina, gas prices spiked to nearly $5 a gallon.

 Third, major threats to the world's oil supply can drive up the prices of both oil and gas.
 This risk usually starts in the Middle East, which supplies most of the world's oil.
 In February 2012, Iran threatened to close the Straits of Hormuz, through which 20 percent of the world's oil passes.
 Israel and the U.S. rattled their sabers in response, driving gas prices to $3.87 a gallon by March.

 Fourth, commodities traders can create a price bubble through sheer speculation.
 That happened during the 2008 financial crisis.
 When the stock market crashed, traders turned to oil futures to make money.
 Even though demand was falling and supply was rising, oil prices rose to a record $145 a barrel.
 It soon sent gas prices to $4 a gallon.